MrEliptik/HandPose/README.md

 A program to recognize hand gesture pose from an RGB camera

 ## TODO
-- Tweak training/structure of CNN
+- Fix multi-threaded detection??
 - Add more examples to each gesture
 - ~~Add interface to live see inference from network~~
 - ~~Test model~~
+- ~~Tweak training/structure of CNN~~